 The United States of the World

-The frequently polarizing (and often brilliant) venture capitalist, Peter Thiel, has an interesting interview question that goes like this: “What is something you believe that no one around you believes?”
+Silicon Valley has a fun dinner party question that’s gone around over the years, and it goes something like this: “What is something you believe that no one around you believes?”

 It’s an interesting thought exercise to see if you only keep beliefs kept by those around you (or if you have any original beliefs of your own).

-My friend, Martin, and I were talking about this around 2014 — and my answer to the question three years ago was that I did not think we would have 50 “United” States over the next 25 years, and that states and regions of the country would begin breaking off from the US within that time period.
+My friend, Martin, and I were talking about this around 2014 — and my answer to the question three years ago was that I did not think we would have 50 “United” States over the next 25 years forming one union, and that states and regions of the country would begin breaking off from the US within that time period.
 But my reason for believing this is not because of the reasons you might think.

 I realize the media-fueled national discourse is anything but a positive backdrop to this post, but mainstream media has a century-long history of missing key trends as they’re happening and focusing on the negative.